ccoutant/dwarf-locations/003-cfi-update.md

 >    An area of memory that is allocated on a stack called a “call
 >    frame.”
 The call frame is identified by an location on the
 >    stack.
-We refer to this location as the Canonical Frame Location or
+We refer to this location as the Call Frame Location or
 >    CFL.
 Typically, the CFL is defined to be the value of the stack
 >    pointer at the call site in the previous frame (which may be
 >    different from its value on entry to the current frame).
 >
 >    *Previously, the Call Frame Location, CFL, was known as the Call
->    Frame Address, CFA.
-However, GPUs do not necessarily store
+>    Frame Address or Canonical Frame Address, CFA.
+However, GPUs do
->    previous frames on the stack, they may pushed to some local
+>    not necessarily store previous frames on a stack found in the
+>    default address space of the target.
+Their stack may be in some
->    storage in the GPU.
-So it is not quite to appropriate to assume
+>    other local storage in the GPU.
+So it is not quite to appropriate
->    that it is an address anymore.*
+>    to assume that it is a simple address anymore.
+Thus the name has
+>    been changed to Call Frame Location, CFL.*

 In the subsequent non-normative paragraphs and bullet points replace "CFA" with "CFL".

+Before the paragraph that begins with "The virtual unwind operation needs to know..." add the following paragraph:

+>    *When a consumer is evaluating a DWARF expression in the context
+>    of top most frame, operators that reference registers may access
+>    the current state of the register.
+However, if the current frame
+>    is not the top most frame, then operators such as DW_OP_reg<N>,
+>    DW_OP_regx, DW_OP_breg<N> and DW_OP_bregx will access the
+>    previous contents of the register by applying the CFI rules which
+>    allow them to virtually restore the contents of the register to
+>    what they were at the time of the selected activation.*

 In Section 7.4.1 Structure of Call Frame Information:

-Replace all uses of CFA with CFL including in the abstract very large table where it is the second column.
+Replace all uses of CFA with CFL including in the abstract very large table where it is the heading of the second column.
 Also replace "Call Frame Address" with "Call Frame Location" in the paragraph that describes what the CFL is.

+In the register rules section for the "undefined rule" add this paragraph.

 > The previous value of this register is the undefined location
 > description (see 3.9 Undefined LocationS).